There are three types of news available from CounterCorp:

 The Countercorp News e-mail list is the primary source of up-to-date information about CounterCorp programs, events (including the Anti-Corporate Film Festival), and other activities and announcements.

 It is a low-volume list, rarely exceeding more than one or two messages a month (and usually even less), except during the Festival.
-To subscribe, enter your e-mail address in the subscription form below the News box on the right side of this page.
+To subscribe, visit this link.

 2. News about corporations